microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

 included in the **urlsrc** attribute.
 Note that you must parse the **urlsrc** value and add some parameters.
 For a full description of this process, see :ref:`Action URLs`.

+Note that some actions require specific permission from Microsoft to use in the Office Online cloud service; these actions are marked |need_permission|

 .. _WOPI Actions: